 This course introduces the basic processes of conducting research with an emphasis on nursing research needs.
 Students will apply a conceptual framework to a group research proposal.
 The course will also allow for the comparison between the research and nursing processes.
 Application of relevant data to health problems and disease entities will also be presented.
 Methods of research utilization in practice will also be discussed.
-ATI testing fee required.
 2 Units-30 hours.